-Christmas is celebrated by billions of people around the world.
-But do people in China celebrate Christmas?
+We all know that Christmas is celebrated by billions of people around the world.

-The short answer is yes, though they celebrate it in different ways to people in the West.
+The short answer is yes, though it's celebrated in different ways.

 For most Chinese people, there is no religious meaning attached to Christmas.
-Instead, Christmas means shopping!
+Instead, Christmas in China means shopping!

-Large shopping malls are typically open late to cash in on the Christmas craze, and carols can often be heard playing in the stores.
+Large shopping malls are open late to cash in on the Christmas craze, and carols can be heard playing in the stores.

 Many retailers even have sales staff dressed in Santa Claus costumes.